Universality for outliers in weakly confined Coulomb-type systems: Abstract

 \section{Abstract}

-This work treats \emph{weakly confined} particle systems in the plane, characterized by a large number of outliers away from a \emph{droplet} where the bulk of the particles accumulate in the many-particle limit.
-We are interested in the asymptotic behaviour of outliers for two families of point processes: Coulomb gases confined by regular background measures at determinantal inverse temperature, and a class of random polynomials.
+This work concerns \emph{weakly confined} particle systems in the plane, characterized by a large number of outliers away from a \emph{droplet} where the bulk of the particles accumulate in the many-particle limit.
+We are interested in the asymptotic behavior of outliers for two classes of point processes: Coulomb gases at determinantal inverse temperature confined by a regular background, and a class of random polynomials.

 We observe that the limiting outlier process only depends on the \emph{shape} of the uncharged region containing them, and the global net excess charge.
 In particular, for a determinantal Coulomb gas confined by a sufficiently regular background measure, the outliers in a simply connected uncharged region converge to the corresponding Bergman point process.
 For a finitely connected uncharged region $\Omega$, a family of limiting outlier processes arises, indexed by the (Pontryagin) dual of the fundamental group of $\Omega$.
 Moreover, the outliers in different uncharged regions are asymptotically independent, even if the regions have common boundary points.
 The latter result is a manifestation of screening properties of the particle system.